 Of course, he eventually changed his mind.
 On Saturday night at Walt Disney Concert Hall, he led compelling performances of two works that were written only a few years apart, but created very different aural landscapes: one circus-like and oddly cheery; the other, manic, dark, and brooding.

 The concert began with the raucous, satirical-sounding 40-minute opening to an opera about a half-man, half ape whose life journey takes him from World War I soldier, to journalist, to financial speculator, and finally to side-show freak (insert your own commentary about the symbolism about this devolution here).
-The music, orchestrated from a 13-page piano and vocal score by Gerard McBurney based on completed Shostakovich scores which had incorporated some of Orango‘s parts, had a sound and spirit which reminded me of the composer’s pro-Soviet Symphony No. 2, (To October).
+The music, originally a 13-page piano and vocal score, was orchestrated by Gerard McBurney based on completed Shostakovich scores which had incorporated some of Orango‘s parts, and had a sound and spirit which reminded me of the composer’s pro-Soviet Symphony No. 2, (To October).
 The melodies were similarly crowd friendly and had less bite than some later works, but still could be recognized as having much of the innovative melodic and rhythmic style for which the composer would be known.
 Mr. McBurney’s instrumentation provided textures that one could believe to be Shostokovich-like, if perhaps a little smoothed over.

 The singers for the evening all acquitted themselves well.
 Ryan McKinny had the meatiest part as “The Entertainer” and he made the most of it, adding a colorful and appropriately smarmy bit of acting to his prominent part — you had to love him trying to bribe Mr. Salonen into conducting a lullaby or hilariously sitting-in for the title character to play the toy piano solo of a Russian children’s song.
 If his voice could sometimes be overwhelmed by the large orchestra, one could forgive him.
 Eugene Brancoveanu sang the physically demanding and vocally brief title role with appropriate frustration, sadness, and rage.
 Yulia Van Doren was the vocal standout as the mysterious Susanna, and the other soloists, including four members of the Los Angeles Master Chorale, provided earnest interpretations of their respective characters.
 The reduced contingent of the Master Chorale provided a robust vocal backbone to the proceedings.